confetti-framework/docs/validation.md

 ### Requirements

 Should your rule execute other rules first?
-Use method `Requirements` (`inter.RuleWithRequirements`) to determine which other rules should be executed first.
+Use can use interface `inter.RuleWithRequirements` with method `Requirements` to determine which other rules should be executed first.
 The above example would then become:

     package custom_rule